Subtotal: $

 Former First Lady Rosalynn Carter writes in her 1995 book, Helping Yourself Help Others: “There are only four kinds of people in the world – those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who will need caregivers.”

-Yet as ordinary as this experience is – there are an estimated 53 million caregivers in our country alone, at least 12 million of whom tend to the daily needs of a beloved carrying a diagnosis of dementia – little attention has been given to one of the harsher realities of the experience: spiritual weariness.
+Yet as ordinary as this experience is – there are an estimated 53 million caregivers in the United States alone, at least 12 million of whom tend to the daily needs of a beloved carrying a diagnosis of dementia – little attention has been given to one of the harsher realities of the experience: spiritual weariness.

 Sherwin B. Nuland, MD, in How We Die, describes the experience of dementia caregivers as “spiritually exhausting.”
 At times, that was my experience caring for my wife, Ann.
 Dementia caregivers are often overwhelmed by the sense that we confront an infinitely demanding circumstance with a finitely constrained resource: ourselves.